Access Cluster

 error: You must be logged in to the server (Unauthorized)$ kubectl --kubeconfig=user-kubeconfig.yaml get namespaces

-error: You must be logged in to the server (Unauthorized)AUTHKEY_TOKEN When authentication succeeds
+error: You must be logged in to the server (Unauthorized)AUTHKEY_TOKEN when authentication succeeds

 $ kubectl --kubeconfig=user-kubeconfig.yaml get namespaces